tristanguigue/vib_s2s/README.md

-This is the code source of the master theses: Sequence to sequence learning with the Variational Information Bottleneck.
+This is the code source of the master dissertation: "Sequence to sequence learning with the Variational Information Bottleneck".